LucaroSeven/Vidly/README.md

 Almost each section has a commit related to it.

+Also, there is commits called Extra, which are Code Challenges that I solved myseflf.

 - Section 1: Getting Started.
 - Section 2: ASP.NET Fundamentals.
 - Section 3: Working with data.